 MEHT received numerous complaints about the lack of mobile service from patients, relatives, suppliers and all staff, and urgently needed to find a solution to overcome the issue.
-All NHS institutions have an obligation to enable patients to stay in touch with friends and family, as stipulated in Government guidelines on mobile usage in NHS facilities, published by the Department of Health in 2009.
+All NHS institutions have an obligation to enable patients to stay in touch with friends and family, as stipulated in Government guidelines on mobile usage in NHS facilities, published by the Department of Health.

 After consultation with CAS, the decision of the MEHT was to look for any available options to overcome the lack of adequate mobile signals at Broomfield Hospital, especially within the new PFI building.
 The decision reached as part of this investigation was for the trust to implement a ‘Distributed Antenna System’, (DAS), which, at the time, was a very new solution, not only to the NHS, but to the United Kingdom.

 A DAS is a series of inter-linked nodes which together comprise and perform the same functions as a high-power single antenna.
 But because they are distributed around different areas of the facility they are installed, they lose less power and signal strength attempting to penetrate intervening walls and other obstacles.
 And as a line-of-sight channel is more frequently present, they experience reduced fade depths and delay spread.